hillaper/Rela2x/README.md

     and functions:

-    - `rate(basis_symbols, spin_index_lqs_1, spin_index_lqs_2=None)` returns the relaxation rate between two basis operators.
+    - `rate(spin_index_lqs_1, spin_index_lqs_2=None)` returns the relaxation rate between two basis operators.
 The `spin_index_lqs` arguments have to be strings of the form `'110'`, where the first number refers to the index of the spin, the second numbers to the rank *l* and the third number to the component *q* of that operator.
 Product operators are simply of the form `'110*210'`.
 Providing `spin_index_lqs_1` only will return the auto-relaxation rate of that operator, whereas if `spin_index_lqs_2` is also provided the cross-relaxation rate between those two operators is returned (see the examples provided in the repository)

     - `.to_basis(basis)` performs a change of basis using a list of basis operators `basis`